Skip to main content

 Physical activity is a potent form of communication with your body.
 Different types of exercise send distinct signals that influence hormonal sensitivity and metabolic health.
 The goal is to choose a modality and intensity that complements your therapeutic goals.

 Resistance training builds muscle, which acts as a metabolic reservoir, helping to manage blood sugar and improve the body’s overall hormonal environment.
-The key is consistency and appropriateness; excessive, strenuous exercise can introduce a that negatively impacts the HPG axis, especially when fertility is the goal.
+The key is consistency and appropriateness; excessive, strenuous exercise can introduce a stress response that negatively impacts the HPG axis, especially when fertility is the goal.

 These lifestyle inputs are the foundation upon which your hormonal protocol is built.
 They prepare your cells to receive the therapeutic signals you are introducing, creating a system-wide environment conducive to optimal function and, ultimately, to fertility.